ohdsi-studies/dGEMcovid/STUDY-PACKAGE-EXECUTE.md

         )
 ```

 Open the `countPerDate.pdf` file to view the covid trajectory for your dataset.
-Determine when the alpha wave started (ddmmyyyy) and ended (ddmmyyyy) and when the delta wave started (ddmmyyyy) and ended (ddmmyyyy).
+Determine when the alpha wave started (yyyymmdd) and ended (yyyymmdd) and when the delta wave started (yyyymmdd) and ended (yyyymmdd).

 Now run the following code to extract summary data for each wave: